 - Python (using Seaborn library)

 - Horizontal bar plots

 - Annotated heatmaps

 - Scatterplot with varying point sizes and hues

+- D3 or Vega-Lite (Javascript)

+- Observable's not JavaScript

+- o Intro to D3

+- Main resource: A series of technical videos recorded for the W209 Data Visualization at UC Berkeley's Masters in Data Science (MIDS) Program.
+Covers basic Web Development, ObservableHQ, D3, the Vega-Lite Javascript API and Tableau

 - Download and play with the "the_tableau_interface_finished.twbx" file from Canvas

 - Building Gapminder in Tableau

+- Tableau Public Tip Sheet

+- Student Reference Charts Overview

+- Sign up for Looker Connect and click on LookML Developer then complete Module 1

+What Looker Does for and with Data

-- Tableau Public Tip Sheet - Student Reference Charts Overview - Register for Getting started with Looker and watch all the intro videos - Optional: Now You See It, Stephen Few, Chapter 3: Thinking with our Eyes
+- Optional: Now You See It, Stephen Few, Chapter 3: Thinking with our Eyes

 Lecture #3: Visual Analysis for All!
-By guest speaker: Jock Mackinlay - 10/29 6-7:30pm (combined class)
+By guest speaker: Jock Mackinlay - 10/29 1:30-3:00pm (combined class)